noudess/docs-main/Hot-Reload-Methods.md

 ### Rules

 * In game command **#reloadallrules** will reload rules for all running zone processes and the world process

+### Skill Caps

+* Skill Caps uses shared memory (Class skills, caps etc.)
+* Skill caps is recommended to be ran from server boot-up for drastic changes, however editing existing data can be reloaded server-wide using **#hotfix**

 ### Spells